fed4iot/VirIoT/Doc/CLI Usage Example.md

 ### Add Flavour
 There are already several vSilo Flavours available.
+For each command, forst the Docker-based variant is given, and then the Kubernetes-based variant (essentially they differ by usage of -y argument in Kubernets-based deployments, rather than -i argument.
+All other arguments are the same).
 (When using kubernetes, the yaml files of the various flavours are available in the "yaml" folder, they have the flavours-* prefix).

 #### MOBIUS (for developers that want to use the oneM2M IoT standard)
 Add a vSilo flavour for [Mobius](https://github.com/IoTKETI/Mobius).